 The doctor took the check and stuffed it into his pocket.
-After treating David, he said, "Your son
+After treating David, he said, "Your son is going to be okay."

 The boy's parents breathed a sigh of relief.
 "Baruch Hashem!" they cried.
 They thanked the doctor and he turned to leave.